We independently select and share the products we love—and may receive a commission if you choose to buy.

 - First, you need to insert a milk bag into the flange and attach it to the mobile pump (which has a touchpad to power on, start/stop, and up/down buttons to control the amount of suction).

 - After those two main pieces are connected, you bend forward and align your nipples to the center of the flange tunnel, holding the pump firmly to your breast to begin the suctioning process.
 (For me, this was the trickiest part—I practiced in front of a mirror to help achieve proper alignment.)

-I also learned a few tips and tricks along the way that I want to share:
+I also learned a few tips and tricks about the Willow breast pump along the way that I want to share:

 One of the most unique features of the Willow is that it senses let-down and automatically transitions to expression mode based on your body’s milk production so you aren’t forced to wait a preset amount of time.
 It uses different sounds to indicate which “phase” you’re in—initiation of suction (loud and slow), stimulation (short and quick) and then expression (slow and quiet).